Thomas Heggen: Mister Roberts

 Following his discharge in December 1945, he returned to New York and reworked the material into a loosely structured novel, adding an introductory chapter.
 His original title, The Iron-Bound Bucket, was changed to Mister Roberts by the publisher.

 Despite mixed reviews, it sold over one million copies and made Heggen the toast of the New York literary scene, followed by a lucrative offer to adapt the book for the Broadway stage.
 For this, he enlisted the aid of humorist Max Shulman but the collaboration did not work out.
 He then turned to producer-director Joshua Logan, who emphasized the work's farcical elements while retaining its serious undertones.
 With Henry Fonda in the title role, the 1948 stage version of Mister Roberts was a smash.
 Heggen and Logan shared the first Tony Award presented for Best Play.

 Death

 Bewildered by the fame he had longed for, and under pressure to turn out another bestseller, he found himself with a crippling case of writer's block.
-"I don't know how I wrote Mister Roberts," he admitted to a friend.
+"I don't know how I wrote Mister Roberts", he said to a friend.
 "It was spirit writing".
 He became an insomniac and tried to cure it with increasing amounts of alcohol and prescription drugs.
 On May 19, 1949, Heggen drowned in his bathtub at age 30 after an overdose of sleeping pills.
-His death was ruled a probable suicide, though he left no note and those close to him insisted it was an accident.
+His death was widely reported a probable suicide, though he left no note and those close to him insisted it was an accident.
+The Chief Medical Examiner reported on June 8, 1949, that Heggen died by drowning though chemical analysis had revealed a "considerable amount of barbiturates".
+He was buried in Lakewood Cemetery.